Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Generalized Golub-Kahan based proposals for independence sampling

 Lastly, to draw the proposal sample \eqref{eq:method2prop}, the matrix $\bfS_F$ is never actually formed.
 Instead applications of the matrix $\bfG\t(\bfG\bfF\bfG\t)^{-1/2}$ on a vector $\bfxi$ are performed using a preconditioned Lanczos approach.
 Note that a mat-vec with $\bfF$ requires one mat-vec with $\bfA$ and $\bfA\t$ and two mat-vecs with $\bfQ$.
-For computing the acceptance ratio, we can avoid further mat-vecs with $\bfA$ and $\bfA\t$ by exploiting the gen-GK relationship.
-Although this approach can be more computationally expensive compared to using the approximation $\widehat \bfGamma_{\rm cond}$ as in \Cref{sub:sampling_prop}, especially if the forward operator is very expensive, it serves as a good alternative in cases where very few good samples from the proposal density are needed.
+For computing the acceptance ratio, we can avoid further mat-vecs with $\bfA$ and $\bfA\t$ by exploiting the \jmc{genGK} relationship.
+This approach can be computationally expensive, compared to the approach described in \Cref{sub:sampling_prop}, especially if the forward operator is expensive; however, it serves as a good alternative in cases where the goal is to get a few, very good samples from the proposal density.